BMB-STAT/BMB-STAT5/chapter1.md

 `@instructions`
 Great!
 You now know how to run a one-way ANOVA analysis in R.

 From the p-value obtained we reject the null hypothesis meaning that there are differences between the groups’ means.
-The ANOVA analysis confirmed this but as it stands now, we do not know where those differences come from (e.g.: is group A different from B or is it C or is B and c that are different?).
+The ANOVA analysis confirmed this but as it stands now, we do not know where those differences come from  - e.g.: group A different from B or is it B and C that are different?
 To determine where those differences exist, we need to run additional analyses: post-hoc tests.

-Examples of post-hoc tests are t-tests, and Tukey Honest Significance tests.
-Corresponding functions in R are: pairwise.t.test() and TukeyHSD().
+A commonly used post-hoc tests is the Tukey Honest Significance tests.
+The R function is `TukeyHSD(fit)`, where `fit` is `aov(data~group)`.

 Use a Tukey test on our walk data to find out where the differences are.